Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 ## STRJCMP filter

-A STRJCMP pattern- matching filter can contain the asterisk (\*) and/or the question mark (?) characters.
+A STRJCMP pattern-matching filter can contain the asterisk (\*) and/or the question mark (?) characters.
 The STRJCMP filter characters are interpreted as follows:

 | Character  | Description  | Example  |
 | --- | --- | --- |
 | *  | Indicates any sequence of zero or more characters.  | The filter "*.dat" selects any file name that has the extension ".dat".  |
 | ?  | Indicates any single character.  | The filter "T*.???" selects any file name starting with a 'T' and having an extension of exactly three characters.  |

 ## EREGEX filter

 EREGEX (extended regular expressions) is the use of special characters and strings to define a search pattern.
 In Transfer CFT, you can use these search patterns to create filters.

-In POSIX- Extended regular expressions, all characters match themselves meaning they match a sub- string anywhere inside the string to be searched.
+In POSIX-Extended regular expressions, all characters match themselves meaning they match a sub-string anywhere inside the string to be searched.
 For example *abc*, matches abc123, 123abc, and 123abcxyz.
 Some symbols are exceptions though; commonly used symbols and example usages are listed in the following table.

 | Symbol  | Indicates  | Example  |
 | --- | --- | --- |